zamrokk/marketpulse/docs/src/frontend.md

 1. Choose a name for the frontend project (such as `app`, which is what the examples later use), select the `React` framework, and select the `Typescript` language.

-1. Run the commands in the Deno output, as in this example:
+1. Run the commands as in this example to install the dependencies and start the server:

    ```bash
    cd app